 - No matter how much hard work you may do with your blog, you are not guaranteed Page 1 Position 1, in any given SERP.

-Finally, if you want new viewers who will return, and who will send you other new viewers, you'll need interesting and unique content, regularly added - and properly targeting your potential readers.
+Finally, if you want new viewers who will return, and who will send you other new viewers, you'll need informative, interesting, and unique content, that is regularly added - and properly targets your potential readers.